jgmv/ncbi_data_analysis/README.txt

 - draw_chem.py: Draw chemical structures from a file containing CID and SMILES values (in each row, space-separated).

-* Tell NCBI who you are by replacing 'your@email' with your e-mail address.
+* Tell NCBI who you are by stating your e-mail address using '-email <your@email>'.
 Also, respect the NCBI guidelines for posting requests (see https://www.ncbi.nlm.nih.gov/books/NBK25497): 'In order not to overload the E-utility servers, NCBI recommends that users post no more than three URL requests per second and limit large jobs to either weekends or between 9:00 PM